thephm/signal_md/docs/guide.md

 ### Fields

 - `number` - the phone number field in the `signalmd` output file
-- `person-slug` - unique ID for the person
+- `person-slug` - unique one-word label for the person
 - `first-name` - person's first name

 ### Example